c0pperdragon/A-VideoBoard/zxspectrummod/README.md

 as a kind of RGB signal (YUV for these who know their colour formats), this signal is still very noisy and there is a lot of digital processing that shows up in the image.
-So this machine was also a good candidate to for improvement with my A-Video board.
+So this machine was also a good candidate for improvement with my A-Video board.

 ## Building

 The construction uses the A-Video board with a small daughter board for shifting the logic levels from 5V to 3.3V.
-To prevent soldering leads directly to the ULA, I took the signals from various via points on the board - basically wherever I could find one.
+To avoid soldering leads directly to the ULA, I took the signals from various via points on the board - basically wherever I could find one.
+In a few instances I soldered the leads to some other pins of various parts - but never to the ULA itself.

+You may notice that the mod just fits into the tiny space that is left in the ZX Spectrum after removing the RF modulator.
+That is no coincidence.
+The design of the A-Video board itself was totally driven by this exact space constraint.

 ## Implementation details